phpmyadmin/phpmyadmin/doc/config.rst

     :default: ``false``

     Enables reCaptcha service for the specific server login screen.
 Works only with cookie authentication type.
-It must have $cfg['CaptchaLoginPublicKey'] and $cfg['CaptchaLoginPrivateKey'] specified which are the reCaptcha keys.
+It must have :config:option:`$cfg['CaptchaLoginPublicKey']` and
+    :config:option:`$cfg['CaptchaLoginPrivateKey']` specified which are the
+    reCaptcha keys.

 Generic settings
 ----------------